AdaCore/training_material/courses/rust_essentials/140_smart_pointers/04_Drop.rst

     let b = Box::new("Second") ;
   }
   // 'b' is dropped first, then 'Second' is freed
-  // 'a' is dropped after, then 'First' is freed
+  // 'a' is dropped after, lastly 'First' is freed

 ------------------------
 Explicit Early Cleanup
 ------------------------

--  Cannot call on the method from :rust:`drop` trait to free memory
+-  Cannot explicitly call method from :rust:`drop` trait to free memory

    -  Rust would still try to drop the value at end of scope

 .. code:: rust